Scientific title:

 Why is the Stroke Association working with SBRI Healthcare?

-• Improve patient care.
+• Improve patient care

-• Increase efficiency in and enable the NHS to tackle healthcare challenges.
+• Increase efficiency in and enable the NHS to tackle healthcare challenges

-• Improve the UK economy by supporting research and development.
+• Improve the UK economy by supporting research and development

-Lee, a stroke survivor member of the Stroke Voices in Research group said: “I was on the panel of experts that decided which awards would be funded.
+Lee, a stroke survivor and a member of the Stroke Voices in Research panel, said: “I was on the panel of experts that decided which awards would be funded.
 My expertise helped me understand which projects could best address issues that patients face.
 It also showed how patient involvement and participation in the project can improve research and the development of the technologies.
 Overall, the experience was really uplifting and interesting.
 I look forward to finding out how the projects progress.”

-What projects were funded?
+What projects are currently being funded?

 Ultrasound imaging is used for many health procedures to look inside the body, and it’s fast, affordable and safe.
 However, it isn’t powerful enough to see into the brain through the skull.
 “Full-waveform inversion” uses advanced computational techniques to improve the clarity of ultrasound images.
 It could help paramedics understand what is shown in an ultrasound image of the brain.
 The team hope to test how this technology can be used with ultrasound to understand images of the brain.